 Imitation is another part of early social behavior.
 Infants usually imitate others.
 From matching a smile to clapping, very basic forms of emotional expression usually start as plain imitations.
 These imitations can be of parents, siblings or nearby infants; the source doesn’t matter too much.
 A child who is struggling to develop socially will struggle even at the earliest stages, and this is where you will see stronger signs of that struggle.
 Without imitation, they may have difficulty expressing anything at all, even basic happiness or unhappiness, which ties directly to red flag number three.

-As you can see, a child battling ASD will have many difficulties expressing even basic emotions.
+As you can see, a child with autism spectrum disorder will have many difficulties expressing even basic emotions.
 This doesn’t indicate that they are without emotion, only that their ability to communicate is encumbered.
 The tricky thing is that this won’t necessarily translate to less crying as a baby.
 Instead, the easiest way to detect this sign is through empathy.
-Typically infants will respond to other infants in kind.
+Typically, infants will respond to other infants in kind.
 This is why one crying kid can set off a chain reaction throughout a nursery, but crying isn’t the only contagious emotion.
 Smiling, laughing and any other display can also be empathized or mimicked.
-A child on the autism spectrum will be much less responsive to these “contagious” displays of emotion.
+A child with autism spectrum disorder will be much less responsive to these “contagious” displays of emotion.

 4. They Don’t Engage in Joint Attention

 Joint attention is a term that refers to “hey, look!” moments.
 A child goes through intense discovery many times a day, and that discovery is often exciting.
 Typically, in that excitement, they will want to share their findings.
 This leads to all of those moments where they clamber for your attention while pointing at the source of fascination.
 Circling back to communication struggles, autism inhibits this expression of discovery, making a child far less likely to engage in this behavior.